Cleeng/cleeng-api-tutorials/02_Creating_Offers.md

     'period' => '48',
     'price' => 0.49,
     'url' => 'http://your-site.com/view-offer-here',
-    'description' => 'See how Bip Bip and Coyotte are chasing each other for the 12th time.
-Watch it directly from your browser for a few pennies.'
+    'description' => 'See how Bip Bip and Coyotte are chasing each other for the 12th time.'
 );
 </code>
 </pre>